romans-adi/IdeaChronicler/README.md

 Create User: Create a new user.
 Endpoint: /api/v1/users
 Method: POST
-Request Body: JSON with name and email fields.
+Request Body: JSON with email, password and password confirmation (same as password) fields.
 ```

 ```